 Location-Based Services – These include applications resulting from highly precise positioning, even in crowded environments.

-Device-to-Device (Peer-to-Peer) Services – These involves uses cases where two UWB devices communicate with each other (AIrdrop, Nearby share) or track each other.
+Device-to-Device (Peer-to-Peer) Services – These involve use cases where two UWB devices communicate with each other (AIrdrop, Nearby share) or track each other.
 “People with mobile phones could locate each other with precision, parents won’t lose track of their children, and rideshare customers would find their driver in a sea of vehicles.”

-Right now both Samsung Galaxy Note 20 Ultra and Apple iPhone 11 use UWB to enhance file sharing via Airdrop and Nearby-share respectively.
+Right now Apple iPhones, Samsung Galaxy S21 Ultra, Samsung Galaxy Note 20 Ultra, and other compatible Samsung phones use UWB to enhance file sharing via Airdrop and Nearby-share, respectively.

 Samsung has worked closely with Google to get UWB on Note 20 Ultra integrated with Nearby share protocol.
 Another UWB device will show encircled in a blue ring in the Nearby Share menu on Note 20 Ultra.